 With such an international background it only makes sense Jonathan’s wine ventures would span the globe.
-In 2002 he purchased three seperate blocks in both the Barossa and Eden Valleys – grapes from one of the vineyard sites was used at one point in Penfold’s iconic Grange program.
+In 2002 he purchased three separate blocks in both the Barossa and Eden Valleys; grapes from one of the vineyard sites was used at one point in Penfold’s iconic Grange program.
 These vineyards were the founding of The Colonial Estate wines, which Jonathan operated until he sold in 2009.

-Today the wines are made at a winery in American Canyon and grapes are sourced from select premium vineyards in the valley including several Beckstoffer owned vineyards, among them, Georges III in Rutherford and To Kalon in Oakville.
-The focus is of their varietal selection is Cabernet Sauvigon – showcasing both vineyard sites and varieties.
+For several years the wines were made at a winery in American Canyon; as of our latest update to this review, the wines are being made at Miner Family Winery in Oakville.
+Frapes are sourced from select premium vineyards in the valley including several Beckstoffer owned vineyards, among them, Georges III in Rutherford and To Kalon in Oakville.
+The focus is of their varietal selection is Cabernet Sauvignon – showcasing both vineyard sites and varieties.

 The name World’s End was chosen in homage to the district of Chelsea in London where Jonathan and Lyn lived for some time in an apartment.
 And Jonathan has named all his Napa Valley wines after prominent Rock & Roll songs that he enjoyed listening to in his youth – from artists such as Jimi Hendrix, Bob Marley and Led Zeppelin among others.